World's #1 finishing resource since 1989

 "We had many problems getting our 2024 aluminum panels to pass salt spray after chemical conversion.
 We found that a source of the problem was the condition of the panels before treatment.
 We solved this aspect of the problem by obtaining panels from Benjamin Metals, Inc. (USA).
 These panels come with a coating of PVC tape which protects them from corrosion during storage."Aryeh Asher

-Does anyone have contact info for Benjamin Metals, Inc. (USA)?Bill Emery
+Q. Does anyone have contact info for this Benjamin Metals, Inc. (USA)?Bill Emery

 Southwest United Industries, Inc. - Tulsa, Oklahoma, United States of America